The most comprehensive ADHD Program in NSW

 Complete online standardised psychological questionnaires.

-Meet with a specialists or our specialist team to plan for assessment and discuss goals.
+Meet with our team of professionals to plan for assessment and discuss goals.

 Identify the root cause of any cognitive, learning, social, emotional or behavioural issues.